YashKalia/Testing-PacMan/assignment-docs/assignment-3-report.md

 in  **exercise 11** can be used for both SinglePlayer- and MultiLevelGame.

 The test case derived from the yellow leaf will be specific for MultiLevelGame and not for SinglePlayerGame.
-(This test can be found the in test class with the following path : **TODO** )
+(This test called "yellowLeafPathTest()" can be found the in test class with the following path : src\test\java\nl\tudelft\jpacman\game\MultiLevelGameAndLauncherTest.java )

 The test case derived from the blue leaf will be different for both MultiLevelGame and SinglePlayerGame because they have different number of levels (Multilevel needs 3 levels to be cleared).

+Find the specific test called "singlePlayerGameBlueLeafPathTest()"for SingelPlayerGame in : src\test\java\nl\tudelft\jpacman\game\SinglePlayerGameAndLauncherTest.java

-Find these specific tests in : **TODO**
+Find the specific test called "multilevelBlueLeafPathTest()"for MultiLevelGame in : src\test\java\nl\tudelft\jpacman\game\MultiLevelGameAndLauncherTest.java

-Single player game will have the same transition table as the one in **exercise 11** but without (level won, start button clicked) this is a specific sneaky path test case for SinglePlayer Game but nit for MultiLevelGame.
-(This test can be found the in test class with the following path : **TODO** )
+Single player game will have the same transition table as the one in **exercise 11** but without the (state, event) pair (level won, start button clicked) this is a specific sneaky path test case for SinglePlayer Game but not for MultiLevelGame. (
+This test can be found the in test class with the following path : **TODO** )

 Due to the small changes in state machine model  the most of the empty cells (for sneaky path testing) in the transition table in exercise  11 will apply to both version of games